 An alluring outsider arrives in a new town.
 People start to disappear.
-Rumours of murder begin to circulate.
+Rumors of murder begin to circulate.
 The cop on the case is all hard-boiled masculinity, but he has a weakness for women and his loyalties are split.
 The tropes are classic noir, but Anna Biller's new thriller subverts them with a distinctly feminine twist.

-The Love Witch is a playful, plush and gory romp about a young sorceress who cruises into a coastal California town, desperate to lure a new love.
+The Love Witch is a playful, plush, and gory romp about a young sorceress who cruises into a coastal California town, desperate to lure a new love.

 Elaine, played by Samantha Robison, is fleeing the mysterious death of her ex-husband.
 Disappointed by men in her past and the deficit between how they see her and how she wants to be seen, she's turned to love spells to achieve her romantic dreams.
 Trippy sex scenes and Wiccan rituals follow, along with a dash of magic involving a used tampon.
 Soon, Elaine's paramours find themselves enchanted.
 And then they find themselves dead.

 Unable to handle the intense feelings the young witch has stirred in them, and proving themselves inadequate for Elaine, they die of curious causes that the film leaves purposely ambiguous.
 Is it the potions?
 Or can they just not handle a powerful woman taking control?